Is Propel water healthy or just clever marketing?

 When evaluating is propel bad for you, clinical concerns usually focus on dental health and gut tolerance rather than acute toxicity.

-Dental Erosion: The citric acid used to give Propel its tartness significantly lowers the pH of the beverage.
-Research in the Journal of the American Dental Association has highlighted that frequent consumption of acidic sports drinks and flavored waters can lead to enamel erosion, making teeth more susceptible to cavities and sensitivity.
+Dental Erosion: The citric acid used to give Propel its tartness lowers the pH of the beverage.
+Dental researchers have repeatedly warned that frequent exposure to acidic drinks, including many sports drinks and flavored waters, can contribute to enamel erosion, making teeth more susceptible to cavities and sensitivity.
 This is a risk shared by powerade and gatorade as well.

 Gut Dysbiosis: There is ongoing debate regarding is propel good for you in the context of gut health.
-High consumption of sucralose has been linked in animal models to a reduction in beneficial gut bacteria.
-While human data is less conclusive, patients with Irritable Bowel Syndrome (IBS) often report bloating and discomfort after consuming beverages with artificial sweeteners.
+Some animal and mechanistic research suggests certain non-nutritive sweeteners may shift gut bacteria.
+Human data is less conclusive, but men with Irritable Bowel Syndrome (IBS) or sensitive digestion sometimes report bloating and discomfort after drinks containing sucralose or Ace-K.

 Symptoms and signals